rhythmus/markdown-resources/README.md

 Feel free to grab the `.yml` files, [convert them into `.json`](http://nodeca.github.io/js-yaml/), `.xml` or whatever suits your needs, and import them into a searchable data store.
 Enjoy!

+### Wiki

+If you want to quickly add a Markdown editor app that is not on the list already, you can do so on the [wiki page](https://github.com/rhythmus/markdown-resources/wiki/Markdown-Apps).

 ## Discussion